darshan4416/digital-shop/README.md

 # digital-shop
-Digital is a marketplace for digital products such as pdf, courses integrated with payment gateway.
+Digital Shop is a marketplace for digital products such as pdf, courses and also integrated with payment gateway.

 1. Authentication/Authorization
 2. Products Page